 Taking care of others means also taking care of yourself.

-Common issues causing stress in GP registrars include:
+Common issues causing stress include:

 - issues relating to employment (contract issues, employment conditions)